 In physics, one kilocalorie is the amount of energy needed to raise the temperature of one kilogram of water by one degree Celsius.
 In nutrition, that definition is mostly background knowledge.
 What matters in daily life is that calories are a common way to describe how much energy is in food and drink.

-On many labels, "Calories" with a capital C means kilocalories.
+On many labels, Calories with a capital C means kilocalories.
 So 200 Calories on a package and 200 kcal in a research paper mean the same thing.

 A calorie number is not a moral label.
 It is just an energy label.
 A food can be high in calories and still be nutritious.
 A food can be low in calories and still leave you hungry.